ramyasathiya/MODULE-2/Ex2.md

 To write a C++ program to create a class RectangleBox and calculate the volume of the rectangle box using a static member variable to count the number of objects created.

 ## Algorithm:
-Start the program.

-Define a class RectangleBox with private data members: length, breadth, height.
+Start the program and define a class RectangleBox with private data members: length, breadth, and height.

-Declare a static data member count inside the class to keep track of the number of objects created.
+Declare a static data member count to keep track of the number of objects created.

-Define a constructor to initialize the values of length, breadth, and height, and increment the count variable.
+Define a constructor to initialize dimensions and increment the count variable.

-Define a member function Volume() to calculate and return the volume of the box (length * breadth * height).
+Define a member function Volume() to calculate and return the volume (length * breadth * height).

-In the main() function:

-Read input values for dimensions.

-Create objects of class RectangleBox with the given dimensions.

-Display the calculated volume for each object.
+In main(), read input values, create objects of RectangleBox, and display their volumes.

-Display the total number of objects created using the static variable.
+Finally, display the total number of objects created using the static variable, then stop the program.

-Stop the program.

 ## Program:
 ```